-Caution

-The tekmar One Stage Boiler & DHW Control 251 is an operating control and is not certified or intended for use as a safety device.
+The tekmar Two Stage Boiler & DHW Control 252 is an operating control and is not certified or intended for use as a safety device.
 Under no circumstances should safety limit devices be left disconnected after installation of this control.
 The installer shall check all applicable code requirements and obtain necessary inspections to ensure that the installation is in compliance with those requirements.

 Settings

 Step Six Essential control settings

 To obtain the best operation from a reset control, it is important to measure the system supply temperature as accurately as possible.
 Whenever the control receives a heat demand signal, the system pump must be operated to maintain continuous water flow past the supply temperature sensor.

-For specific application details refer to Application Brochure A 251.
-A more detailed technical description of the effect of control settings on overall system operation is described in the tekmar Essay, E 002.
+For specific application details refer to Application Brochure A 252.
+A more detailed technical description of the effect of control settings on overall system operation is described in the tekmar Essay E 002.

-Heat Demand switch When the heating system uses zone valve end switches or some other means of delivering an external heat demand signal to terminals Heat Dem - Heat Dem (1 and 2), set this selector switch to "External (1 & 2)" and the control will only be enabled when it recieves a 24Vac signal from the heat demand circuit.
-If an external heat demand signal is not used, set the switch to "Permanent", and the control will be enabled all the time.
+Heat Demand switch -

+When the heating system uses zone valve end switches or some other means of delivering an external heat demand signal to terminals Heat Dem - Heat Dem (1 and 2), set this selector switch to "External (1 & 2)" and the control will be enabled when it receives a 24Vac signal from the heat demand circuit.
+If an external heat demand signal is not used, set the switch to "Permanent".